les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 I think a quick planning-poker style session, show cards, move on if they’re close enough, discuss if not, could be a quick way to help the right discussions to happen without wasting time on things that won’t pay off.

-Je pense qu'une session rapide style planning-poker, montrer les cartes, passer à la suite si elles sont suffisamment proches, discuter si elles ne le sont pas, pourrait être une manière rapide d'aider à faire émerger les bonnes discussions sans perdre du temps sur des choses qui ne rapportent rien.
+Je pense qu'une session rapide dans le style planning-poker, montrer les cartes, passer à la suite si elles sont suffisamment proches, discuter si elles ne le sont pas, pourrait être une manière rapide d'aider à faire émerger les bonnes discussions sans perdre du temps sur des choses qui ne rapportent rien.

 There’s no reason to do this with hours or days, however, though if you’re comfortable with them, there’s no harm.
 Just don’t fall into the trap of tracking and justifying the numbers simply because you have them.

-Il n'y aucune raison de faire cela avec des heures ou des jours, toutefois, si vous êtes à l'aise avec, il n'y a aucun problème.
+Il n'y aucune raison de faire cela avec des heures ou des jours, toutefois, si vous êtes à l'aise avec, il n'y a pas de mal.
 Ne tombez simplement pas dans le piège de les suivre et de justifier les chiffres simplement parce que vous les avez.

 I suppose it “ought” to be possible to have the design discussions without the poker, but given that we’re just using the game to decide what to talk about, it seems like a decent practice.